thedigitor/Smart-City-Parking-Database-Management-System-Design/README.md

 7. Add stored procedures for common operations (StartSession, EndSession, ProcessPayment) to encapsulate business logic at the database level.
 8. Create views (e.g., vw_AvailableSpaces, vw_ActiveSessions) to simplify reporting queries for application developers.
 9. Add an AuditLog table to track all data modifications for compliance and debugging purposes.

-## Conclusion
-The Smart City Parking Management System provides a scalable and efficient solution to modern parking challenges.
-By structuring the data into a normalized relational database, the system ensures accuracy, flexibility, and readiness for future enhancements such as analytics dashboards and real-time applications.